ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the previous job run that this job run is based on.
 This value is required.
 </dd>
 <dt>`-arg`, `-a`, `--argument`</dt>
 <dd>Set arguments for this job run.
-Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
+Specify one argument per `--argument` option; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-ac`, `--arguments-clear`</dt>
 <dd>Clear job run arguments.
 This value is optional.
 The default value is <code>false</code>.